Sierra Leone electricity supplier under corruption investigation

 Police investigations into mysterious fires at Sierra Leone’s Electricity Distribution and Supply Authority (EDSA) in the past few years, have surprisingly proved inconclusive.

-Most Sierra Leoneans believe that EDSA is one of most corrupt public institutions in the country, and president Koroma would be the first to agree, though many would say he has failed to address rampant corruption in public institutions.
+Most Sierra Leoneans believe that EDSA is one of the most corrupt public institutions in the country, and president Koroma would perhaps be the first to agree, though many would say he has failed to address rampant corruption in public institutions.

 But last week, the Anti-Corruption Commission (ACC) made a swoop at the electricity supplier, with several high and low level personnel called in to help the commission with its investigations, including the managing director – Timbo; head of sub-station and safety – Edward Parkinson; and Sarah Thomas in the commercial department.